pallavi544/Matplotlib-Project/README.md

 About the Project
 This project demonstrates the use of Matplotlib, a core Python visualization library, for creating a variety of data visualizations.
 It includes examples of common plot types and shows how to customize them using labels, legends, colors, and figure styles.
 The notebook serves as a beginner-friendly introduction to visual storytelling through code.

-🎯 Objectives
+## Objectives

-Practice using Matplotlib's pyplot interface
+*Practice using Matplotlib's pyplot interface

-Generate clear and meaningful visualizations
+*Generate clear and meaningful visualizations

-Apply customization options for professional-quality plots
+*Apply customization options for professional-quality plots

-Understand how visuals aid in interpreting data patterns
+*Understand how visuals aid in interpreting data patterns

-📊 Visuals Covered
+## Visuals Covered

-Line Plot
+*Line Plot

-Bar Chart
+*Bar Chart

-Pie Chart
+*Pie Chart

-Scatter Plot
+*Scatter Plot

-Histogram
+*Histogram

 Each plot is designed to help users understand the purpose and structure of visual representation in Python.

-🛠️ Technologies Used:
+## Technologies Used:

-Tool	Purpose

-Python	Programming language
+*Python	Programming language

-Matplotlib	Visualization library
+*Matplotlib	Visualization library

-Jupyter Notebook	Interactive development environment
+*Jupyter Notebook	Interactive development environment

-🚀 Getting Started
+## Getting Started